 The measure development process takes evidence-based guideline recommendations and uses them to support measure concepts.
-The measurement set is not a new guideline recommendation;

-rather, it is a way to operationalize existing recommendations for implementation into practice.
+The measurement set is not a new guideline recommendation; rather, it is a way to operationalize existing recommendations for implementation into practice.
 The evidence behind AANI quality measures is not limited only to AANI guidelines, but also includes guidelines developed by other organizations and individuals as well as systematic reviews, meta-analyses, and clinical trials.

-Staff, in conjunction with a medical librarian, conduct a comprehensive search to identify published guidelines, extant measures, and consensus recommendations from five years prior to current year or in the case of the standing Work Group search is conducted from the time of the last search to present date, using the PubMed, MEDLINE, EMBASE, and the Cochrane Library.
-The medical librarian assists Work Group leadership in identifying appropriate search terms, key words, search filters, and databases.
-The librarian conducts the searches on at least three major databases (MEDLINE®, Web of Science, EMBASE®, etc.).
+Staff, in conjunction with a medical librarian, conduct a comprehensive search to identify published guidelines, existing measures, and consensus recommendations from five years prior to current year or, in the case of the standing work group, a search is conducted from the time of the last search to present date, using PubMed, MEDLINE, EMBASE, and the Cochrane Library.
+The medical librarian assists work group leadership in identifying appropriate search terms, key words, search filters, and databases.
+The librarian conducts the searches on at least three major databases (e.g., MEDLINE®, Web of Science, or EMBASE®).
 Staff reviews the results to ensure that the measures, guidelines, and consensus papers pertinent to the search are identified.
 All results are compiled into an Endnote® library.
 The literature search results are kept on file at the AANI.
 The following data are captured:

 - Date(s) searches were conducted

 - Search terms/strategy used

 - Database(s) searched

-- · Date ranges included in search
+- Date ranges included in search

 - Explicit description of the inclusion and exclusion criteria

-Appropriate Work Group experts review the selected abstracts and further refines the literature base according to relevance.
+Appropriate work group experts review the selected abstracts and further refine the literature base according to relevance.
 To ensure that each measure has a solid base in current evidence, the AANI has implemented a set of requirements for the type and strength of literature that can be used.
-Case series and case reports cannot be used to support a measure.
+Randomized Clinical Trials (RCTs), case series, and case reports cannot be used as the base of the measure specifications.
+RCTs can be used to support a measure if there is adequate guideline or systematic review.
+Systematic reviews may be used as a base for process measure specifications if they meet the below requirements.